 Blended marks the third collaboration between stars Sandler and Barrymore, following their successful onscreen pairings in the hit romantic comedies The Wedding Singer and 50 First Dates.

-“Blended”not only offered the two stars the chance to recreate their magic on screen but to expand their romantic repertoire as single parents Jim and Lauren, in a scenario that many people can relate to.
-While struggling to make a living and raise their kids as best they can, looking for love is a more complicated proposition than it once was, involving after-school schedules, babysitters, curfews and tough questions.
 Priorities have shifted.
-No longer a matter of just finding that one special person, it’s now about finding that one special person who will also be good for your children.
+It's no longer a matter of just finding that one special person, it’s now about finding that one special person who will also be good to your children.
 Very often, it’s the dreams and desires of the adults that are the last item on the list.

 “Who doesn’t want to laugh and escape into something that is actually about real life, and family, and love, and the day-to-day things we all go through with our marriages and our kids,” asks Barrymore.

 “It’s very relevant, and there are some heartfelt, meaningful moments in this movie that will definitely touch you but make you feel good at the same time.”

 Setting the scene of Jim and Lauren’s first meeting, Sandler says, “She’s recently divorced, and my character, Jim, is widowed.
 They were both married a long time and they’re really not ready to date again, but their friends keep telling them they have to move on.